Docs

 This feature is only available with a GraphOS Enterprise plan.
-If your organization doesn't currently have an Enterprise plan, you can test this functionality by signing up for a free Enterprise trial.
+You can test it out by signing up for a free GraphOS trial.
+To compare GraphOS feature support across all plan types, see the pricing page.

-If you have multiple Apollo instances, those instances can share a Redis-backed cache for their query plans and automatic (APQ).
-This means that if any of your instances caches a particular value, all of your instances can look up that value to significantly improve responsiveness.
+If you have multiple GraphOS Router instances, those instances can share a Redis-backed cache for their query plans and automatic persisted queries (APQ).
+This means that if any of your router instances caches a particular value, all of your instances can look up that value to significantly improve responsiveness.
 For more details on query plans and APQ, see the article on in-memory caching.

 Prerequisites